 Many of the challenges that face Oxford cannot be solved by Oxford City Council on its own.
-Partnership working is at the heart of Oxford City Council's approach and the Council works with other organisations at many levels to deliver and enable services for the residents of Oxford.
+Partnership working is at the heart of Oxford City Council's approach and the Council works with the County Council and other organisations at many levels to deliver and enable services for the residents of Oxford.
 This will become increasingly important as budgets become tighter.

 We are providing leadership to the city by working proactively within the key local partnership organisations such as the Oxford Strategic Partnership, Low Carbon Oxford, the Local Enterprise Partnership (LEP) and the Spatial Planning and Infrastructure Partnership (SPIP).
-We are working with partners to agree a new strategy for growth in the sub-region.
+We have been working with the County Council, district councils, Oxford University and Oxford Brookes University, and private sector partners to develop a new strategy for growth in the Oxford city region.
+The Oxford Economic Growth Strategy has now been agreed and adopted by the Oxford Strategic Partnership